Did you know? There are now less than 200 days until the next Class I deadline occurring September 24, 2022.

 3) UDI in the U.S. is just the beginning.
 There are UDI initiatives in various stages of development all over the world, including Europe.
 Any device labelers marketing products outside the U.S. should consider how their chosen solution will equip them to meet coming mandates around the world.
 Since the FDA’s Web Interface is designed to submit only to the FDA’s GUDID, labelers who choose not to submit in SPL would need to start the process from scratch for submissions to other regulatory authorities.

-Contact us to learn about how SPL submissions to the GUDID and an underlying database can lower the long-term costs of UDI compliance and reduce the risk of inaccuracies.
+Contact us by email at [email protected] or phone (+1-215-557-3010) to learn about how SPL submissions to the GUDID and a flexible database solution can lower the long-term costs of UDI compliance and reduce the risk of inaccuracies.